Givhel/MLBD_Assignment4_Clustering-and-PageRank/README.md

 ## Assumptions

-- Stop words are ignored in search
+- Stop words are ignored in the search
 - All text is converted to lowercase
 - Duplicate edges are treated as one
 - Each node distributes rank equally among outgoing links